1.1 Applicability Factors

 There are other earth disturbance areas that do not count toward the regulatory disturbance threshold for triggering PCSM Requirements and are not required to be managed in the post-development condition.
 When calculating the total limit of earth disturbance for a development project, the earth disturbance area associated with the following activities should not be counted toward the total disturbance value triggering the PCSM Requirements.
 These areas include:

-- New sidewalk installation along an existing paved Street.
+- New sidewalk installation along an existing paved Street; and

 Applicants who wish to claim exemption from PCSM Requirements as a result of these earth disturbance areas should delineate them separately on E&S Plans submitted to PWD as part of the Conceptual Review Phase.